Is there an ebook pricing strategy to sell ebooks and get Kindle Unlimited reads?

 For open publishers, it will depend on whether you have agreed to publish your ebooks with subscription services or not.

-There is no right or wrong action to take with regard to an ebook pricing strategy.
+There is no right or wrong action to take concerning an ebook pricing strategy.

 For a foot in each camp, it would be wise to set the price between $2.99 and $3.99.

 Many authors never change their ebook prices.
-This is not a good marketing tactic.
+This is not a good book marketing tactic.

 This is a reason why self-help ebooks can sometimes sell at prices higher than fiction.

-Is it time you revisited and reviewed your ebook pricing?
+Is it time you revisited and reviewed your ebook pricing strategy?